Sake-kasu milk bath + brightening face mask

 Sake has been used as an excellent skin toner for centuries in Japan.
 It contains plenty of saccharides & amino acids that are used as cosmetic materials.

-Drinking Sakekasu as a hot drink (mix 2 teaspoons of Sakekasu w/hot water, add a small slice of ginger & honey or maple syrup) may prevent allergies to pollen, food & house dust mites.
+Using Sakekasu as a beverage (combine 2 teaspoons with hot water, add a small slice of ginger and honey or maple syrup) may help prevent allergies to pollen, food, and house dust mites.

 Show less(-)